fauna/fauna-shell/README.md

 TOPICS
-  endpoint     Manage endpoints in ~/.fauna-shell. schema       Manage database schema project      [BETA] Manage project settings in .fauna-project. environment  [BETA] Manage environments in the current project.
+  endpoint     Manage endpoints in ~/.fauna-shell. schema       Manage database schema. project      Manage project settings in .fauna-project. environment  Manage environments in the current project.

 COMMANDS
   add-endpoint           Add an endpoint to ~/.fauna-shell.